rancher/docs/content/rancher/v2.5/en/backups/back-up-rancher/_index.md

 In this section, you'll learn how to back up Rancher running on any Kubernetes cluster.
 To backup Rancher installed with Docker, refer the instructions for [single node backups]({{<baseurl>}}/rancher/v2.5/en/backups/v2.5/docker-installs/docker-backups)

+The backup-restore operator needs to be installed in the local cluster, and only backs up the Rancher app.
+The backup and restore operations are performed only in the local Kubernetes cluster.

 ### Prerequisites

 Rancher version must be v2.5.0 and up